pulkit9796/projectx/README.md

 ## 🤝 Contributing

-This is a professional landing page template for AI-powered image enhancement services.
+This is a advanced landing page template for AI-powered image enhancement services.
 Feel free to customize and adapt for your own projects.

 ---

-**Note**: This project showcases a professional landing page for AI-powered image enhancement services.
+**Note**: This project showcases a advanced landing page for AI-powered image enhancement services.
 All images are sourced from Unsplash and are used for demonstration only.